The Tampa Bay region, including Clearwater, features some of the most amazing waterways in the state.

 The most common injury sustained in a Florida boating accident is a laceration.
 Lacerations are cuts to the skin as a result of contact with sharp objects such as broken glass or boat propellers.
 While these injuries commonly heal on their own with minimal medical treatment such as sutures and infection monitoring, lacerations can result in scarring and the need for skin graft surgery.

-Other types of injuries that are common to Clearwater boating accidents include:
+Other types of injuries that are common to Clearwater water vessel collisions include:

 - Broken bones, which can result in chronic pain, loss of range of motion, and the need for surgery to set the bones in place.

 - Head injuries, including traumatic brain injuries that can result in permanent disabilities.
 Other types of head injuries that occur in boating accidents include damage to the eyes, nose, or teeth, fractures to the bones in the face, burns, or cuts to the face.

 - Back injuries, including spinal cord injuries that can also result in permanent disabilities.
 Other types of damage to the back and neck resulting from a boating accident can include fractured spinal vertebrae or ruptured, slipped, or herniated discs.

 - Internal injuries, which can result from penetration of an object into the abdominal cavity or bumping the abdomen against a hard object, such as the boat railing during an accident.
 The most serious risk posed by internal injuries is uncontrolled bleeding, known as hemorrhaging, which can result in a dangerous loss of blood volume and result in organ failure and even death.